LouisYS-Carleton/google-books/README.md

 ## Tests:

-Test the workout tracker application once before creating final copy, just to ensure everything is to your liking.
+Test the Google Books Search application once before creating final copy, just to ensure everything is to your liking.

 ## Questions: